nbgoodall/check-it-out-two/IDEAS.md

 - [ ] Tool side menus for extra options, like circle and rectangle w/ or w/o fill.
 - [ ] Show faded layers outside canvas bounds.
 - [ ] Layer previews (and maybe more intelligent names...?)
-- [ ] Fix image import with new hashmaps...
 - [ ] Group layers
 - [ ] Fill frame/crop to edges on export for full-sized icon/gif, etc.
 - [ ] Custom color palettes